1st Trimester

 Abdominal bloating and mild cramping as your uterus expands

-Contact your GP practice to arrange your midwifery booking appointment if you haven not already.
+Contact your GP practice to arrange your midwifery booking appointment if you have not already done so.
 Your first antenatal appointment with a midwife typically happens around 8 weeks and includes medical history, physical examination, blood tests, and booking a dating scan.
 This comprehensive visit initiates your NHS antenatal care plan and is an opportunity to discuss any concerns.

 • Severe nausea and vomiting preventing you from keeping fluids down (hyperemesis gravidarum)